rhart211/ESMandADDeleteTool/README.md

-  --write_ad_users      Create a spreadsheet containing only users in the AD Group --write_esm_users     Create a spreadsheet containing only users in the ESM Group --write_esmonly       Create a spreadsheet containing only users that exist in the ESM, but not in AD Group --write_all           Create a spreadsheet containing AD Users, ESM Users, and ESM Only Users
+  --write_ad_users      Create a spreadsheet containing only users in the AD Group --write_esm_users     Create a spreadsheet containing only users in the ESM Group --write_esmonly       Create a spreadsheet containing only users that exist in the ESM, but not in AD Group --write_adonly        Create a spreadsheet containing only users that exist in AD, but not in the ESM --write_all           Create a spreadsheet containing AD Users, ESM Users, and ESM Only Users
   ```